shanewilson/jailbreak-react-scripts/README.md

 ### Adding Prettier to CRA

-The easiest way to intergrate `prettier` into the CRA workflow is to add it to your `.eslintrc`
+The easiest way to integrate `prettier` into the CRA workflow is to add it to your `.eslintrc`

 ```
 // .eslintrc